 Interested in a lighter, thinner carbon fiber foot plate?
 Check out our Spring Plate - Carbon Graphite Fiber Insole.

 - Spring Plates are ultra-thin, full-length inserts.
-A toe spring creates a forefoot rocker, off-loading forefoot pain. (sold individually)
+A toe spring creates a forefoot rocker, off-loading forefoot pain.
+(Sold individually.)

 - Molded Turf Toe Plates are thin, unfinished 3/4-length, acrylic laminate insoles with an arch and rigid Morton's extension.
 They're best suited for problems in and around the great toe joint including hallux limitus and hallux rigidus.
-Molded Turf Toe Plates come in multiple sizes. (sold individually)
+Molded Turf Toe Plates come in multiple sizes.
+(Sold individually.)

 - Flat Turf Toe Plates are similar to the Molded Turf Toe Plates but are flat and smaller, intended to fit in more types of shoes.
-Flat turf toe plates come in two sizes only. (sold individually)
+Flat turf toe plates come in two sizes only.
+(Sold individually.)

 - Flat Carbon Fiber Plates contain no arch support or toe spring.
 They're recommended for metatarsal fractures and midfoot arthritis.
-Flat Carbon Fiber Plates are also used as an impenetrable plate to protect against puncture wounds of the foot. (sold individually)
+Flat Carbon Fiber Plates are also used as an impenetrable plate to protect against puncture wounds of the foot.
+(Sold individually.)

-Disclaimer: Shoe designs (called the shoe last) vary so that matching insoles and shoes is never a precise science.
+Disclaimer: Shoe designs (called the shoe last) vary so much that matching insoles and shoes is never a precise science.
 Placing a rigid insert (Spring Plate, Molded Turf Toe Plate, Flat Turf Toe Plate, Flat Carbon Fiber Plate, Carbon Fiber Contour Plate) into your shoe may cause wear.
 The rigidity of these carbon graphite foot plates may damage the softer cloth shoe last.
 Myfootshop.com is not responsible for any damage to your shoes that may be caused by the use of these products.